harlley/harlley/README.md

 ### **Freelance Software Engineer**
 #### Independent Contractor `January 2017 - December 2020`

-- [x] Coded new features on the Jamstack marketing website connected to Contentful CMS (HTML, CSS, Javascript, React, and Gatsby).
+- [x] Coded new features on the Jamstack marketing website connected to Contentful CMS (HTML, CSS, JavaScript, React, and Gatsby).
-- [x] Developed new features (frontend and backend) using Ruby on Rails, PostgreSQL, and GraphQL in a remote scrum team using tools like Slack, Jira, and Github.
 - [x] Developed new features (frontend and backend) using Ruby on Rails framework and PostgreSQL database in a remote scrum team using tools like Slack, Jira, Github, and Jenkins.
 - [x] Wrote automated unit tests (TDD) using Rspec and factory_bot.
 - [x] Transformed static design mockups into fully functional web interfaces using HTML5, CSS, JavaScript ES6, and Vue JS.